 An introduction to discrete structures and algorithms and some mathematical tools and methods of reasoning that aid in their development and analysis.
 Topics include: sets, counting, probability, algorithms, mathematical induction, relations, graphs, and trees.

 An introductory course emphasizing standard methods and reasoning used in analyzing data.
 Topics include exploratory data analysis, design of experiments, least squares analysis, probability, sampling distributions and methods of inferential statistics.
 Includes an introduction to a statistical computing package.
-Not open to students who have credit for PSYC 120.
+Not open to students who have credit for PSYC 120 or Biostatistics.
 [Q]

 An introduction to the concepts, techniques, and application of evolutionary game theory.
 The mathematics of game theory and natural selection offer insights valuable to the study of economics, biology, psychology, anthropology, sociology, philosophy, and political science.
 This course is intended to serve students with interests in any of these fields learn the approach, requiring minimal mathematical background, with special attention to apparent paradoxes, such as the evolution of altruism.
 [V]